SDahirSalman/Frontend-Tuts/README.md

 # Frontend-Tuts
-Mini Projects to familiarize m
+Mini Projects to familiarize myself with frontend tech